Courtship: LGBT+

-Courtship behavior of non-heterosexual individuals doesn't always reflect their self-ascribed sexual orientation.
-Some of them recognized from early age that they're attracted to the same sex or both/all sexes, but may initially adhere to heterosexual norms in their courtship behaviors.
-Some individuals who identify as LGBT+ in one way or another but are questioning or haven't come out to their peers and family may wait years before they start courting their preferred sex.
+Courtship behavior of non-heterosexual individuals does not always reflect their self-ascribed sexual orientation.
+Some of them recognized from early age that they are attracted to the same sex or both/all sexes, but may initially adhere to heterosexual norms in their courtship behaviors.
+Some individuals who identify as LGBT+ in one way or another but are questioning or have not come out to their peers and family may wait years before they start courting their preferred sex.

 According to a Psychology Today report, men who identify as homosexual recognize their same-sex attraction in their late teens or early twenties, and they tend to care more about physical attractiveness than the status of a prospective partner.
 Men who identify as homosexual, on average, tend to have more sexual partners, while women who identify as lesbian tend to form steadier one-on-one relationships, and tend to be less promiscuous than heterosexual women.

 In India, transgender individuals and eunuchs have used internet dating to help them find partners, but there continue to be strong societal pressures which marginalize them.

 Matchmakers

 People can meet other people on their own or the get-together can be arranged by someone else.
 Matchmaking is an art based entirely on hunches, since it is impossible to predict with certainty whether two people will like each other or not.
-"All you should ever try and do is make two people be in the same room at the same time," advised matchmaker Sarah Beeny in 2009, and the only rule is to make sure the people involved want to be set up.
-One matchmaker advised it was good to match "brains as well as beauty" and try to find people with similar religious and political viewpoints and thinks that like-minded people result in more matches, although acknowledging that opposites sometimes attract.
-It is easier to put several people together at the same time, so there are other candidates possible if one doesn't work out.
-And, after introducing people, don't meddle.
+"All you should ever try and do is make two people be in the same room at the same time", advised matchmaker Sarah Beeny in 2009, and the only rule is to make sure the people involved want to be set up.
+One matchmaker advised it was good to match "brains as well as beauty" and try to find people with similar religious and political viewpoints.
+They added that finding like-minded people results in more matches, although acknowledged that opposites sometimes attract.